FAA Medical Certification File

 I’m enrolled in the FAA’s electronic documents system.
 If the FAA file request comes from my office and with a cover letter, you can save days to weeks from the processing time since your file will not be sent through the mail.

 Unless so stated, you do not have to request a copy of a certified (Blue Ribbon) medical file.
-There could be unique reasons to request a Blue Ribbon file but you can usually skip the extra cost in requesting a notarized copy of your record.
+There could be unique reasons to request a Blue Ribbon file but you can usually skip the extra cost and time in producing a notarized copy of your record.

 For more ways to contact the FAA about your medical file, the FAA publishes THIS PAGE.